preact/preact-ruby/readme.md

-LessNeglect
+LessNeglect Ruby Client
 ===
-Allow your ruby app to easily submit server-side messages and events to LessNeglect.
+Allow your Ruby app to easily submit server-side messages and events to LessNeglect.

 Installation
 ---